Page content

 3. Participation requirements and registration on the portal

 3.2.
-If two applicants have written a thesis together, a joint application is possible - prize money may be divided equally.
+If applicants have written their thesis together, they can apply together.
+In this case, the prize money will be divided equally.

 3.3.
-It is prohibited to resubmit a thesis that has already been submitted for the DMEA Newcomer Award at an earlier date.
+It is not permitted to resubmit a thesis that was previously submitted for the DMEA sparks Award (formerly the DMEA Young Talent Award).

 3.4.
 Participation in the competition is free of charge and voluntary.